dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 ---
 ## Descriptions of the characteristics your team will find useful for colonizing Mars:

-> Science: Scientists are essential for any colonization effort.
+>> Science: Scientists are essential for any colonization effort.
 They will be responsible for conducting research on the planet, developing new technologies, and finding ways to overcome the challenges of living in space.

 > Engineering: Engineers are also essential for any colonization effort.
 They will be responsible for designing and building the structures that will be needed to support the colonists, such as habitats, power plants, and transportation systems.
+>
 > Medicine: Doctors and nurses will be essential for providing medical care to the colonists.
 They will also be responsible for developing new ways to prevent and treat diseases in space.
+>
 > Agriculture: Farmers and chefs will be essential for growing food for the colonists.
 They will need to find ways to grow crops in the harsh Martian environment.
+>
 > Leadership: Sociological leaders will be essential for keeping the colonists organized and motivated.
 They will need to be able to make difficult decisions and deal with unexpected challenges.
-Does this come from Space force or some other higher power (or religion).
+Does this come from Space force or some other higher power (or >religion).
-Others: The goal of the game is your own personal character and team development so feel free to add others.
+>Others: The goal of the game is your own personal character and team development so feel free to add others.

 ---
 ## The star of the game is our Sun and start of your adventure is our beautiful blue origin, Earth.
-Here are some additional details that could be included in the game if the “Dungeon master”/“Space wizard” chooses:
+Here are some additional details that could be included in the game if the “Dungeon Master”/“Space wizard” chooses:

 The players must choose to play as members of different factions, such as the government, a private corporation, a national military or a religious group(s)...etc...